jasonbayton/11ty/_src/android/android-14-minimum-sdk.md

 author: 'Jason Bayton'
 excerpt: ''
 type: documentation
 tags:
     - App management
 eleventyNavigation:
   order: 8000
 layout: base.njk
 ---
-In Android 14, Google introduces new limitations on the installation of applications targeting old versions of Android.
+In Android 14, Google introduced new limitations on the installation of applications targeting old versions of Android.

 ## What’s changing

-In Android 14 it will no longer be possible to install any application that targets API level 23 - Android 6.0.
+In Android 14 it is no longer be possible to install any application that targets API level 23 - Android 6.0.
 Attempting to do so will trigger a security exception.

 ## Will this have any impact on EMM-deployed devices?